maverickwoo/go-vtable-demo/README.md

 * Please remember to run this with `-b` to see the runtime crash.

-* This `VTable` pattern is intended for a very specific dynamic dispatch scenario as explained above.
-Briefly, it is when a base package has a need to call descendant-provided methods.
-Normal uses of interface is fine for many other scenarios.
+* This `VTable` pattern is intended for a very specific dynamic-dispatch scenario as explained above.
+Briefly, it is when a base package has a need to call descendant-provided methods and the application does not mind the space overhead.
+For all other cases, exposing functions that accept an interface argument should be preferred.

 * I have not studied the performance implications of this pattern at the instruction level yet, but the overhead in benchmark seems reasonable.
 For